-I'm offering private, professional counselling in the inner-west and eastern suburbs of Sydney.
+I'm offering private, professional counselling in the inner suburbs of Sydney, Wollombi, and also online - wherever you find yourself.

-I grew up in Sydney, and lived up the coast for a few years before returning to the inner-west.
+I grew up in Sydney, and lived on the NSW coast for a few years before returning to the inner-west.

 Like most people, I have experienced both hard times and easier times, and counselling has helped me to accept myself, make sense of the challenges life has thrown my way, and to become the creative, respectful, assertive, and caring person that I really l wanted to be.